Liavudi/uber-eats-react-native/README.md

 ## Description

-  This is an uber eats app built in react native you can search your favorite restaurant by writing the city location you can choose food from the menu, view cart and place orders to the database and retrieve them.
+  <p>This is an uber eats app built in react native,
+  you can search your favorite restaurant by writing the city location.
+  You can choose food from the menu, view cart, place orders to the database and retrieve them. </p>
   <p>this app was implemented by using: </p>
   - React-native
   - Cloud firebase database